Harshal-Git/MathsAndNumbers/README.md

 	    x = 5 & n = 0 => o/p : 1
 	    x = 5 & n = 1 => o/p : 5

+13. Bit operations in Java :

+    -> AND / OR / XOR / NOT / left shift / right shift / unsigned right shift (com.bitwiseOperations)

+    -> Check Kth bit is set OR not for given number; K >= 0 - position in binary representation of given number 		(com.bitwiseProblems)

+	ex: n = 5, k = 1 ==> o/p : Yes
+		n = 8, k = 2 ==> o/p : No
+		n = 0, k = 3 ==> o/p : No

+   -> count number of set bits (com.countSetBits)

+   	 1. Naive approach: keep dividing number by 2 and if we find any remainder, count such remainders. which will be expected count.
+   	 2. Brian Kerningam's algorithm
+   	 3. Look-up table method (could not understand much out of it)

+	ex. n = 5 ==> o/p : 2
+		n = 7 ==> o/p : 3
+		n = 13 ==> o/p : 3

+   -> check whether given number is power of 2 OR not (com.powerOf2)

+   1. Naive approach : repeatedly divide given number by 2 and if it has a remainder while dividing by 2, it's not power of 2
+   2. Using Brian algo :

+	ex. n = 4 ==> o/p : Yes
+		n = 6 ==> o/p : No

+  -> Find the odd times occurring number from given array (com.oddOccurringNumber)
+  	1. naive approach:
+  	2. efficient approach 1 : XORing all numbers; at the end, ODD number only will remain.
+  	3. variation question : find missing number from given array

+	ex.
+[4, 3, 4, 4, 4, 5, 5] ==> o/p : 3
+		[8, 7, 7, 8, 8] ==> o/p : 8

+  -> Find the 2 odd times occurring numbers from given array (com.oddOccurringNumberDual)
+   1. Naive approach
+   2. Efficient approach

+  -> Generate power set of given set using bitwise operators (com.generatePower)

+	ex. s = "abc" ==> o/p = "", a, b, c, ab, ac, bc, abc
+		s = "ab" ==> o/p = "", a, b, ab

 ##########

 Note down theories of efficient solutions of some important problems (primes / factors ...etc)